cmu-delphi/www-main/content/covid19/_index.md

 # Articles

-A summary of some key parts of COVIDcast can be found in the December 2021 PNAS Special Feature: [Beyond Cases and Deaths: The Benefits of Auxiliary Data Streams in Tracking the COVID-19 Pandemic](https://www.pnas.org/cc/beyond-cases-and-deaths).
+A summary of some key parts of COVIDcast can be found in the December 2021 PNAS Special Feature: [Beyond cases and deaths: The benefits of auxiliary data streams in tracking the COVID-19 pandemic](https://www.pnas.org/cc/beyond-cases-and-deaths).

 - [Epidemic tracking and forecasting: Lessons learned from a tumultuous year](https://www.pnas.org/content/118/51/e2111456118?cct=2522)